amDumas-UI/alphafold3_ANGPTL/README.md

 - Extraction of interacting residues using PyMOL and distance-based filtering.
 - Bar plot generation of residue-level interaction frequencies across multiple models.
 - Highlighting of conserved or catalytic residues across multiple lipases.
+- Highlighting consensus residues onto the trimer and lipase structures in a PYMOL environment.
 - Jaccard similarity calculations to assess prediction consistency.

 ---